mrgklwong/api_automation/README.md

 # api_automation
-Examples of written in Ruby showcasing how to test api endpoints with cucumber
+Examples written in Ruby showcasing how to test api endpoints with cucumber